lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 * Grade and return programming assignments before Monday morning the following week.
 * Be available every week day during that day's office hours.
-* Respond to Slack messages within one business day.
+* Respond to all Slack messages within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being enthusiastic about course material and my role in helping you learn.